TubercularOx/darkhaunter/intertext.md

 > *"Me neither!"*

 For readers not interested in D&D statistics, this moment plays as a joke about the Monster in the Dark's comical misunderstanding of how reality works.
-However, when viewed intertextually, it probably alludes to the Hunting Horror’s spell *Evil Eye*, which uses magical intent to curse a target with bad luck:
+However, when viewed intertextually, it probably alludes to the Hunting Horror’s Spell-Like Ability *Evil Eye*, which uses magical intent to curse a target with bad luck:

 > *"You focus magical energy through your gaze and curse someone with bad luck.
 You must have line of sight to your target when casting this spell.
 The subject suffers a -4 luck penalty to all attack rolls, checks, and saves.
 The spell ends at the next sunrise, until dismissed, or until the caster takes at least 1 point of damage from the subject."*